 History at KS3

-The History Department strives to provide a rich and varied programme.
+The History Department strives to provide a rich and varied programme, which emphasises the importance of a good rounded understanding of key historical principles.
 Alongside the traditional approach, focusing on Kings and Queens, we explore the roles of ordinary people in shaping the historical landscape.
 In terms of a theme, to provide continuity through Key Stage 3, the department is keen to focus on power and politics by exploring and evaluating the movement from absolutism to democracy.
-We’re keen to run a department that doesn’t see history as a distinct discipline but one that engages with politics, literature, art, sociology etc.
+However, each year the boys undertake depth studies and thematic studies across time, which are guided by the particular research interests of the History staff.

 The study of History at Key Stage 3 is composed of the same “key elements” prescribed by the National Curriculum at Primary school, but at an appropriate level.
 The key elements are: